mcsandeep/tyk-docs/tyk-docs/content/api-management/authentication-authorization.md

 In API management, authentication and authorization are responsible for controlling access to your APIs and protecting sensitive data.
 Each serves a distinct purpose:

-Authentication: Confirms the identity of the user or system making the API request.
+* **Authentication**: Confirms the identity of the user or system making the API request.
 This step validates "who" is attempting to access the API, commonly through methods like tokens, passwords, or certificates.

-Authorization: Determines if the authenticated user or system has the right permissions to perform the requested action.
+* **Authorization**: Determines if the authenticated user or system has the right permissions to perform the requested action.
 This step defines "what" they are allowed to do based on assigned roles, scopes, or policies.

 Together, these processes allow API providers to control access, safeguard data integrity, and meet security and compliance standards, making them vital for any API management strategy.

+---

 Tyk offers various authentication and authorization methods to secure your APIs.
 This page provides an overview of the industry-standard options available, helping you choose what works best for you.